 Whatever legal issue you encounter, no matter how complicated or straightforward it might seem, you can count on Clancy & Diaz, LLP to be there for you, defending your rights.
 We know how to investigate accidents.
 We know how to analyze accident reports.
 We frequently consult with experts.
 We know how to negotiate with insurance companies.
 If they refuse to cooperate, we’re prepared to take them to court on your behalf.

-Put your trust in us after your ridesharing accident.
+Put your trust in us after your Uber or Lyft accident.
 Contact our law firm and schedule your free case evaluation with an East Bay ridesharing accident attorney who will go the distance for you.
 We can meet with you over the phone or by videoconference.
-You can also come to our offices in Walnut Creek or Antioch, or we can come to you.
+You can also come to our offices in Walnut Creek, Antioch, or Pittsburg, or we can come to you.